Trump's pick for Joint Chiefs chairman vows to be apolitical and addresses Signal chat

 Trump's top military adviser

-“I think it starts with being a good example from the top and making sure that we are nonpartisan and apolitical and speaking the truth to power.”
+That role “starts with being a good example from the top and making sure that we are nonpartisan and apolitical and speaking the truth to power," Caine said.

 During his first term, Trump's relationship with then-Chairman Gen. Mark Milley soured as Milley pushed back and took steps to try to prevent what he saw as an attempt to politicize the office.
 He would remind military service members that they took an oath to the Constitution, not to a president.